michaelkamprath/minimal-64x4-expansion-cards/speech-synthesizer/README.md

 These values were "tweaked until it worked".
 The issues seem to be related to changing modes of interaction with the TMS5220.
 In contrast, writing an external speech data byte after a previous external speech data byte does adhere to the timing diagrams in the TMS5220 data sheet.
 Further experimentation would likely find better and/or smaller values for the undocumented delays.

 # Compiling the Software
 All software found in the [software](./software/) directory is compiled with [BespokeASM](https://github.com/michaelkamprath/bespokeasm) which supports the Minimal 64x4.
 [Carsten Herting](https://github.com/slu4coder), the creator of the Minimal 64x4, does provide an assembler for it.
-However, the provided assembler is white minimal.
-A key shortcoming is the inaqbility to import library code to the current compilation.
+However, the provided assembler is quite minimal.
+A key shortcoming is the inability to import library code to the current compilation.
 BespokeASM enables importing libraries and a few other features that are in use by the software found in this project.

 To compile the speech code found in this repository, use the following command: